hyperbloom/hyperbloom-node/protocol.md

 ## Signature Chain

 HyperBloom allows write only from the Trust Network of the HyperCore ledger's author.
-The permissions are given by signing the SHA-256 hash of the following structure with the private key of someone who is already in the Trust Network:
+The permissions are given by signing the Hash (see below) of the following structure with the private key of someone who is already in the Trust
+Network:

 - `version` - 1 for now
 - `public key` - trustee's public key